rummelsworth/morrowind-stuff/README.md

 - Race
   - **Breton**
-    - For the Resist Magicka 50.
+    - Mainly for the Resist Magicka 50.
 With early/mid-game retrieval of the CotSH, this is essential to the laziness of the build.
+    - But also for the Dragon Skin ability, which is a great bootstrapper for the very early game.
 - Starsign
   - **The Lady**
     - Endurance is great for maxing HP, and the Personality will help you spend